DFE-Digital/sts-plan-technology-for-your-school/terraform/container-app/README.md

 `terraform init -backend-config=backend.tfvars -upgrade -reconfigure`

-⚠️ tfvars files are ignored by git, but please ensure they do not get committed to the repo by accident ⚠️
+> tfvars files are ignored by git, but please ensure they do not get committed to the repo by accident.

 ### Terraform Plan